mkvenkat/one/README.md

+# Sendmail

-A simple script to trigger email with IP address whenever someone login to laptop/desktop
+A simple script to trigger email with IP address whenever any user login to laptop/desktop.

-# Applicable to linux based systems
+## Only for linux based systems

 1. Place the sendmail.py file in some directory in your system.
 2. Place the 90-network-ip.sh file in the directory /etc/NetworkManager/dispatcher.d.